young entrepreneurs in india

 Learn to Use the Media Properly

 Make a marketing mix with proper weightage of required media platforms.
-Young entrepreneurs should consider a media type as per the target market.
-However, use multiple media to cover the maximum target market and generate qualified leads.
+Young entrepreneurs should consider a media type according to their target market.
+However, multiple media can be used to cover the maximum target market and generate qualified leads.

-Some of the critical media channels that Young Entrepreneurs in India can utilise are as follows –
+Some of the critical media channels that Young Entrepreneurs in India can utilize are as follows:

 1. Internet Media